bastionzero/terraform-provider-bastionzero/docs/data-sources/user.md

 - `id` (String) The user's unique ID.

-### Optional

-- `last_login` (String) The time this user last logged into BastionZero formatted as a UTC timestamp string in RFC 3339 format.

 ### Read-Only

 - `email` (String) The user's email address.
 - `full_name` (String) The user's full name.
 - `is_admin` (Boolean) If true, the user is an administrator.
 False otherwise.
+- `last_login` (String) The time this user last logged into BastionZero formatted as a UTC timestamp string in RFC 3339 format.
+Null if the user has never logged in.
 - `organization_id` (String) The user's organization's ID.
 - `time_created` (String) The time this user was created in BastionZero formatted as a UTC timestamp string in RFC 3339 format.
 - `type` (String) The subject's type (constant value "User").